github/backup-utils/docs/faq.md

 to a prior state or set up a new instance without having another always-on GitHub Enterprise instance (like the High Availability replica).

+### Does taking or restoring a backup impact the GitHub Enterprise Server's performance or operation?

+Git background maintenance and garbage collection jobs become paused during the repositories stage of a backup and restore, and the storage stage of a backup.
+This may result in a backlog of queued maintenance or storage jobs observable in the GitHub Enterprise Server metrics for the duration of those steps.
+We suggest allowing any backlog to process and drain to 0 before starting another backup run.
+Repositories that are frequently pushed to may experience performance degradation over time if queued maintenance jobs are not processed.

+Backup processes triggered by `backup-utils` running on the GitHub Enterprise Server instance run at a low CPU and IO priority to reduce any user facing impact.
+You may observe elevated levels of CPU usage, disk IO, and network IO for the duration of a backup run.

 [1]: https://help.github.com/enterprise/admin/guides/installation/high-availability-cluster-configuration/